dSPACE-IAC/dSPACE-IAC-simulation-bridge/ReadMe.md

 # dSPACE Indy Autonomous Challenge Simulator
+> **⚠️ Please note**
+>
+> This readMe is currently under development and might not yet cover every aspect of the socketcan bridge.
+>
+> The content of this branch has only been tested with log data in open loop mode and has not been validated in closed loop.
+If you would like to run a first test with your stack, feel free to contact us for support with the initial setup.

-This repository contains the current state of the SUT-TE-bridge and sensor-bridge implementation for the dSPACE IAC simulation environment.
-The sut-te-bridge enables the data exchange between the dSPACE ASM car and environment model and ROS2.
-The sensor-bridge communicates sensor data (camera, lidar, radar) between the AURELION V-ESI and ROS2.
-If you encounter bugs or missing features, feel free to open an issue and/or create a branch for your implementation and merge it back into the main branch later on.
+This repository contains the current state of the different bridge implementations for the dSPACE IAC simulation environment.
+The asm_ros2_bridge and asm_socketcan_bridge enable the data exchange between the dSPACE car and environment model simulated using the Automotive Simulation Models (ASM) and the SUT of the IAC team.
+The asm_ros2_bridge creates a complete ROS2 message based interface, while the asm_socketcan_bridge uses the virtual socketcan interface in Linux for parts of the communication in order to have a closer match of the real car.
+The aurelion_ros2_bridge communicates sensor data (camera, lidar, radar) between the dSPACE AURELION sensor simulation and the IAC team SUT.
+The simulation data is published as ROS2 messages.
+The implementation of all bridges is in form of ROS2 nodes.
+There is also a foxglove bridge, which is used to make the messages published in ROS2 observable in Foxglove.

-This documents enables you to get started with the minimal local setup of the dSPACE Indy Autonomous Challenge simulator.
+For further information please check the latest simulation package version.
+This repository is meant to be provide further insides in the implementation and enables you to adapt the basic bridge implementations to the requirements of your SUT, in order to make full use of the dSPACE Indy Autonomous Challenge simulator.

 ## Prerequisites
 You need to have the following tools installed:
 - Docker (e.g. Docker Desktop)
 - Docker Compose (already installed if you use Docker Desktop)

-You need to have access to the following instances:
+To run the complete simulation setup, you need to have access to the following instances:
 - dSPACE IAC license server
 - SIMPHERA AWS docker registry